Between Independence and Dependence: Skiing for People with Disabilities as a Path to Destigmatization

 [2] It is the first sports organization for people with physical disabilities.

-[3] To make skiing accessible to everyone, a range of technical and technological innovations has emerged.
-These innovations enable skiing both standing up and sitting down (in a chair).
-There are two types of seated skiing: independent skiing for people with lower-body disabilities who have good core strength, and assisted skiing for people who are not independent and require human assistance.
+[3] To make skiing accessible, a range of technical and technological innovations has emerged.
+These innovations enable skiing both standing and seated (in a wheelchair).
+There are two types of seated skiing: independent skiing for people with lower-limb disabilities who have good trunk control, and assisted skiing for people who are not independent and require human assistance.

 [4] National Center for Textual and Lexical Resources